 Upon further ranking of peptide epitopes, using immunogenicity screening, 9 out of 11 CTL epitopes from ORF10 were found to be highest in number among high scoring epitopes.
-HLA-II binding studies across all proteins showed that all the epitopes of ORF10 binding to key DRB1 alleles were predicted to be weak binders.
-As HTL epitopes are required for helper T cells to boost antibody responses, it is surmised from the presence of weak binders that this may be a contributing factor towards low neutralizing antibody levels in 2019-nCoV infected patients in the initial days of infection, as reported in literature (3, 4).
+HLA-II binding studies across all proteins showed that all the epitopes of ORF10 binding to key DRB1 alleles

 Clustering analyses utilizing both HLA-I and HLA-II binding epitopes showed that all of those CTL epitopes from ORF10 that were high scoring in immunogenicity prediction had higher number of clusters with HTL epitopes.
 This led to high number of consensus epitopes among proteins incorporating both CTL and HTL epitopes (Fig. 4).
 Many epitopes belonging to other proteins were not a part of a cluster.
 Taken together, these analyses show that the CTL epitopes of ORF10 may be highly immunogenic.
-It may well function like miniprotein scaffolds used to boost the immune response by displaying binding epitopes in medical applications (5).
+It may well function like miniprotein scaffolds used to boost the immune response by displaying binding epitopes in medical applications (7, 8).
 Like these miniproteins, which are generally less than 40-50 amino acids in length, ORF10 also has a well defined hydrophobic core and an alpha helical segment harboring immunogenic epitopes.
 Hence, together with the non-conservation of ORF10 at the sequence and structural level, this may all be the reason the human body may mount a high immune response to 2019-nCoV resulting in immunopathological conditions and subsequent consequences.

-Immunogenic HLA-I binding epitopes with consensus clustering with HLA-II binding epitopes detail.
-These key theoretical studies await further confirmation by in vitro and in vivo experiments.
+Immunogenic HLA-I binding epitopes with consensus clustering with HLA-II binding epitopes